 He stuck to his Ramen and water diet for about two years, and continued saving, investing, and building his business.
 At age 20 Chris became what he calls “unemployable.”
 He was able to walk away from his job and live off the income from his business and investments.
 Kidd’s investments and business interests expanded and led several other ventures along the way, including an internet based company, music production company, and a restaurant company where he partnered in a venture that owned and operated a chain of more than a dozen restaurants.

 By age 24 Chris attained his goal of becoming a millionaire.
-In 2004 he married the love of his life, Katie, and they moved to Houston, where they now reside.
-A little over a year later their son Tristan was born.
-Then in 2011 the Kidd’s were blessed with another boy, Cooper.
+In 2004 he moved to Houston, where he now resides with his two boys, Tristan and Cooper.
 Chris says, “The sacrifices I made and the price I paid for my freedom years ago are so worth it now when I get to spend time with my boys every day.
 And if we want to take some time off and go somewhere as a family, I don’t have to check with a boss first.”

 Chris Kidd enjoys a freedom that most only dream of, or wish they had.
 “That is what,” Chris says, “inspires me to help people create their own financial freedom.
 The biggest problem most families face are financial problems.
 Financial problems are the number one contributor to divorce.
 If we can help eliminate the financial problems people are facing today, we can save a lot of families.”
 That is also why Chris offers pre-marital financial coaching.
 Chris Kidd’s mission is “to eliminate the financial problems that exist in most homes, and help people create their own financial freedom, so that money is no longer an issue and they can focus on the truly important things in life.”